 The greatness of the fabric of Western New York is the result of the men and women who have resided here.
 Although women have contributed significantly to this fabric, most of their accomplishments are unknown.
 This list documents the achievements of 100 women of the past who have contributed in a profound way to our community.
 These women, now deceased, lived for some time in one of the eight counties of Western New York (Erie, Niagara, Chautauqua, Cattaraugus, Allegany, Wyoming, Orleans and Genesee).
 They were selected from nominations submitted by the community.
 The women are honored in the Women’s Walkway with individual commemorative granite stones.

-In celebration of the 100th Anniversary of the Pan American Exposition, the Women's Pavilion Pan Am 2001 and Working For Downtown collaboratively created a Women's Walkway to honor women of the past and present.
-The Women's Walkway is a legacy project of the Women's Pavilion.
-It is part of Bricks For Buffalo, a project led by Working For Downtown.
+In celebration of the 100th Anniversary of the Pan American Exposition, the Women’s Pavilion Pan Am 2001 and Working For Downtown collaboratively created a Women’s Walkway to honor women of the past and present.
+The Women’s Walkway is a legacy project of the Women’s Pavilion.
+It is part of Buffalo Bricks, a project led by Working For Downtown.

-Bricks For Buffalo, which includes the Women's Walkway and a Plaza Walkway, is a personalized cobblestone area located at the Niagara Frontier Transportation Authority's DL&W Terminal site adjacent to HSBC Arena on Downtown Buffalo's Waterfront.
+Buffalo Bricks, which includes the Women’s Walkway and a Plaza Walkway, is a personalized cobblestone area located at the Niagara Frontier Transportation Authority’s DL&W Terminal site adjacent to First Niagara Center on Downtown Buffalo’s Waterfront.

 The brief descriptions that follow summarize the nominations by the community.
 We apologize for the exclusion of significant women and any errors that may follow.